bboe/bryceboe.com/content/sleeping-in-the-garage.md

 [Verena][] and test out the roof rack system with my bike on top.
 Despite having more stuff than I came up with, the increased space in Verena left me with plenty of visibility.
-Upon arriving in Santa Barbara I headed to Frank, Mark and Daveâ€™s house whose garage would be my home for the next week.
+Upon arriving in Santa Barbara I headed to Frank, Mark and Dave's house whose garage would be my home for the next week.

 Monday I attended a new student orientation for the Department of Computer science.
-Iâ€™m pretty sure I had heard most of the material already, but I was not there for the information.
+I'm pretty sure I had heard most of the material already, but I was not there for the information.
 I was there to meet the new faces that I would likely be hanging out with for the next five years.
 Among the new Ph.D. students was a girl from Lebanon, a married